naveego/go-json-schema/README.md

 * `exclusiveMin:"0"` - Values must be strictly greater than this value
 * `exclusiveMax:"11"` - Values must be strictly smaller than this value
 * `const:"42"` - Property must have exactly this value.

-##### On unexported fields
-In order to set the title and description for a schema, you can add an unexported field to your struct and add these tags:

-* `schema-title:"Title"` - title will be added
-* `schema-description:"description"` - description will be added

 ### Expected behaviour